fluent/fluent-bit-docs/pipeline/filters/sysinfo.md

 # Sysinfo

-The _Sysinfo Filter_ plugin allows to append system information.
+The _Sysinfo Filter_ plugin allows to append system information like fluent-bit version or hostname.

 ## Configuration Prameters

 The plugin supports the following configuration parameters:

-Some properties are supported by specific platform.

 |Key|Description|Supported platform|
 |---|---|---|